Journey 1

 This is the starting point because it connects a named biblical figure (Ahab of Israel) to an independently verified calendar date.
 Everything else in the chain depends on this anchor.

 480 = 12 × 40.
 Twelve is the number of the tribes; forty is the standard biblical generation of the wilderness (Numbers 14:33).
-The author of 1 Kings 6:1 is saying "twelve generations elapsed": a theological statement about the completeness of the period.
+The author of 1 Kings 6:1 is likely saying "twelve generations elapsed": a theological statement about the completeness of the period.
 Supporting this: 1 Chronicles 6:3–8 lists exactly twelve Levitical generations from Aaron to the first Temple.

 966 BC + 300 years = 1266 BC for the Exodus.
 This aligns with the chronology defended by Kenneth Kitchen: the city of Rameses (Exodus 1:11), where the Israelites performed forced labour, corresponds to Pi-Ramesses, built under Ramesses II (reigned 1279–1213 BC).
 The biblical record places the Israelites at this city before the Exodus; Kitchen's date makes the geography work.

 Exodus 12:40 in the Masoretic Text records "the length of time the Israelite people lived in Egypt was 430 years."
 But the Septuagint and Samaritan Pentateuch both read "in Egypt and Canaan": 430 years total from Abraham's covenant to the Exodus, split as 215 years in Canaan and 215 years in Egypt.
 Working backward from 1266 BC, Abraham left Haran in 1696 BC and was born around 1771 BC.
-The detailed calculation is on the Chronology page.
+The detailed calculation is set out below.

 The genealogies of Genesis 5 and 11 give the fathering age of each patriarch, allowing the chain of dates to be traced from Abraham back to Adam.
 But the Septuagint (LXX) and the Masoretic Text (MT) disagree systematically: for most post-flood patriarchs, the MT is roughly 100 years lower than the LXX for the fathering age.
 This single decision accounts for approximately 1,550 years of difference in the date of Adam's creation.
+The three arguments for preferring the LXX (the Nahor anomaly, the Methuselah and Lamech constraint, and the early external witnesses) are set out in detail below.

 Using the LXX fathering ages and including Cainan (present in the LXX at Genesis 11:13–14 and in Luke 3:36), the patriarchal chain from Abraham's birth (1771 BC) runs back through nineteen generations to Adam's creation at approximately 5159 BC.